Hero image

 (0)

-This clear, detailed and visually-appealing resource offers a complete reference point for children learning about Jane Austen, particularly those studying different authors in English Literature, or completing a history study of ‘Significant Individuals.’
-It contains comprehensive sections entitled: Overview; Times in Her Life; Important Vocabulary; Jane Austen Timeline; Answers to the Important Questions; Top Ten Facts.
-The resource is designed to be printed onto either A4 or A3, and is provided as both a PDF and a Word version (so that you can edit if you want to).
+This clear, detailed and visually-appealing resource offers a complete reference point for children learning about Winston Churchill as a part of their history study of ‘Significant Individuals.’
+It contains comprehensive sections entitled: Overview; Times in His Life; Important Vocabulary; Winston Churchill Timeline; Answers to the Important Questions; Top Ten Facts.
+The resource is designed to be printed onto A3, and is provided as both a PDF and a Word version (so that you can edit if you want to).
 All images used are licensed for commercial use.

 Great British Poems - Comprehension Activity Booklets Bundle!